 Visit any village on a Sunday afternoon and you’ll find rosy-cheeked locals – men and women – with a glint in their eyes, playing cards, sharing laughs, lazing around on bamboo or wooden platforms or swinging in a hammock, as they share a bottle (or three) of a very crude rice wine that one of their neighbours has probably distilled.
 Don’t be surprised if they invite you to join them.
 Do, but, trust us, there’s no need to take a bottle home.

-You will probably want to take home a bottle of Sombai, though…
+You will probably want to take home a bottle of Sombai infused rice spirit though…

-Although its base is Cambodian rice spirit, which the couple sources from a local producer, it’s not as potent or as heady as the pure stuff, as they have infused it after distillation, with Khmer spices, herbs, roots, and fruit, such as lemongrass, lime, tamarind, ginger, galangal, and chilli.
-It’s Cambodian in taste, yet it should travel well.
-It’s also something you can serve to friends without fearing that they might drop dead.
+Although the base of Sombai infused rice spirit is the raw traditional rice spirit the locals love to drink, the couple sources their’s from a premium local produce.
+It’s not as potent as the pure stuff, as they have infused the rice spirit after distillation with Khmer spices, herbs, roots, and fruit, such as lemongrass, lime, tamarind, ginger, galangal, and chilli.

 Joëlle and Lionel were inspired by traditional Cambodian rice wine, but they knew it was too heady and medicinal for most people and not always safe for foreigners with weak stomachs or sensitive dispositions.
-Drawing further inspiration from the fruit infused rums of Joëlle’s native Mauritius, they began experimenting with infusions of premium quality rice spirits back in May 2012.
+Drawing further inspiration for Sombai infused rice spirit from the fruit infused rums of Joëlle’s native Mauritius, they began experimenting with infusions of premium quality rice spirits back in May 2012.

-The couple only use local ingredients in the rice spirits.
+The couple only uses local ingredients in their Sombai infused rice spirit.
 The Anise-Coffee rice spirit, for instance, is made from Cambodian coffee beans from Ratanakiri province.

-Back in April 2013, Joëlle and Lionel opened a tasting lounge in their home overlooking lush rice fields two kilometres out of Siem Reap and began spruiking the aromatic liquors to selective restaurants, bars, and boutique hotels in Siem Reap, as well as selling it at their stall at the artisanal Made in Cambodia Market at Shinta Mani resort.
+Back in April 2013, Joëlle and Lionel opened a tasting lounge in their home overlooking lush rice fields two kilometres out of Siem Reap and began offering the aromatic liquors to selective restaurants, bars, and boutique hotels in Siem Reap, as well as selling it at their stall at the artisanal Made in Cambodia Market.

 A few months ago, the couple opened new tasting rooms and an infusion workshop in another beautiful traditional Khmer timber house a little over halfway between their home and Wat Damnak village in Siem Reap.

-There they take visitors through tastings of the whole range of Sombai’s rice spirits, which currently come in eight blended flavours, each of which has two flavours – the Ginger-Red Chili is my favourite.
+There they take visitors through tastings of the whole Sombai infused rice spirit range, which currently comes in eight blended flavours, each of which has two flavours – the Ginger-Red Chili is my favourite.

 Sombai Tasting Rooms 176 Sombai Road (look for a red concrete wall), five minutes by tuk tuk from Old Market area, Siem Reap.
 It’s best to phone ahead and book a tasting.
 Also get your tuk tuk driver to call for directions in Khmer if he doesn’t know the place: +855 (0) 95 810 890 (English/French) +855 (0) 77 579 130 (Khmer).
 Tastings 10am-6pm. www.sombai.com and Sombai Facebook page.
 Prices: $5 (10cl), $7 (16cl, boxed), $10(16cl, hand-painted), $13 (70cl), $20 (70cl, hand painted).